 Emperor’s College is honored to have been selected to be the sole provider of acupuncture services at the 2017 West Los Angeles VA Stand Down.
 This is the third year that the college’s students and alumni have treated veterans at the event.
 Students and alum treated over 50 vets, for many of whom it was their first time experiencing acupuncture.
 The wellness area was organized by the Mindful Warrior Project.
 Emperor’s College is committed to serving the veterans community of Los Angeles.
 For more information about the college’s veterans clinic, educational and community initiatives, please contact the Emperor’s College Office of Veterans Relations at 310.453.8300 ext.115.

-All Thirty-one (31) Emperor’s College grads that took the California Acupuncture License Exam for the first time in 2017 passed.
-This is the first time since at least 2000 that all the first-time test-taking graduates from a single institution sending more than a small handful of grads to the exam have passed in a single year.
-A total of 525 people from around the U.S. took the exam for the first time in 2017, 404 of whom passed, for a 77% pass rate.
-The next bi-annual exam will be held in April 2018.
+All Thirty-one (31) Emperor’s College grads that took the California Acupuncture License Exam (CALE) for the first time in 2017 passed.
+This is the first time since at least 2000 that all the first-time test-taking graduates from a single AOM school sending more than a few grads to the exam have passed in a single year.
+A total of 525 people from around the U.S. took the CALE for the first time in 2017, 404 of whom passed, for a 77% pass rate.
+The next exam will be held in April 2018.
+The April CALE will be the last exam held on a single date, beginning in fall 2018 the exam will be offered on a rolling basis.
 Emperor’s College also holds the distinction of having the highest three-year composite CALE pass rate at 88.6%, well above any of the major AOM schools in California or the country.
 “We are extremely pleased by our graduates’ results at this year’s licensing exams.
 This unprecedented achievement is testament to the hard work of the students and the efforts at the college to continually improve and create the best learning experience possible for the students,” Dr. Jacques MoraMarco, Academic Dean at Emperor’s College, said.
-The full list of pass rates by college can be found on the California Acupuncture Board website at http://www.acupuncture.ca.gov/students/exam_statistics.shtml 2017 pass rates of major Los Angeles area acupuncture schools Emperor’s College 100% Pacific College of Oriental Medicine-San Diego 86.1% Yo San 83.3% Southern California University of Heath Sciences 83.3 Alhambra 81.8 South Baylo 63.3 Dongguk 62.5
+The full list of California Acupuncture License Exam pass rates by college can be found on the California Acupuncture Board website at http://www.acupuncture.ca.gov/students/exam_statistics.shtml UPDATE: Due to changes in testing in 2018, the California Acupuncture Board will not be updating scores for 2018 until the spring of 2019.
+Emperor’s College grads had a 92% pass rate in the April 2018 test.
+2017 pass rates of major Los Angeles area acupuncture schools Emperor’s College 100% Pacific College of Oriental Medicine-San Diego 86.1% Yo San 83.3% Southern California University of Heath Sciences 83.3 Alhambra 81.8 South Baylo 63.3 Dongguk 62.5